osquery/osquery/docs/wiki/deployment/file-integrity-monitoring.md

 }
 ```

-The above configuration snippet will enable file integrity monitoring for 'homes', 'etc', and 'tmp' but only enable access monitoring for the above set of 'homes' and the single 'etc' directories.
+The above configuration snippet will enable file integrity monitoring for 'homes', 'etc', and 'tmp' but only enable access monitoring for the 'homes' and 'etc' directories.

 **WARNING:** The hashes of files will not be calculated to avoid generating additional access events.